 Private trusts and private companies

-If you are involved in a private trust or private company, your share of the income and assets may be used to work out if you can get an income support payment from us and your payment rate.
+If you’re involved in a private trust or private company, we use your share of the income and assets to work out if you can get an income support payment from us and your payment rate.

-For our purposes, a private company is a company that meets at least 2 of the following 3 criteria in relation to the last financial year:
+For social security purposes, a private company is a company that meets at least 2 of the following 3 criteria in relation to the last financial year.

 - the consolidated gross operating revenue for the financial year of the company and its subsidiaries is less than $25 million

-- fixed trusts with fewer than 50 members
+- a fixed trust with fewer than 50 members

-- fixed trusts with more than 50 members
+- a fixed trust with more than 50 members

 - you directly control the trust, or

-If you are attributed with any portion of the assets or income of a private company or private trust, those assets and income will be treated as yours.
+If we attribute any share of the assets or income of a company or trust to you, this means we treat them as yours.

 - a source test

-The control test is used to decide who has effective control of a private company or private trust.
+This is the test we use to decide who has effective control of a company or trust.

 - dismiss and appoint a trustee